-According to the latest Business Gift Satisfaction Report, employees who received logoed items as gifts were 33% less satisfied and more than 20% less likely to report feeling appreciated than employees who received non-logoed gifts.
+According to the Business Gift Strategy Report, employees who received logoed items as gifts were 33% less satisfied and more than 20% less likely to report feeling appreciated than employees who received non-logoed gifts.
 There’s a time and place for company-logoed items, but your employees (and clients, for that matter) consider logoed items more of a marketing vehicle rather than a gift, with only 15% of business gift recipients agreeing that gifts of logoed items “makes them feel special.”

 Tip #7: Plan to spend $50, depending on your relationship to the recipient.

 Across the US, $50 is the average price point for a gift on Administrative Professionals Day.
 If you have a dedicated executive assistant who supports only you, however, a gift up to the $75 range is in line with expectations.
 Conversely, when recognizing front desk or other shared administrative staff, a gift in the $15-$25 range is considered appropriate.

 Tip #8: Do give items that stress the “professional” in Administrative Professional.

 This might include membership in a professional organization or admission to a relevant industry conference.
 Items such as leather journals, pens, & desk accessories can also add luxury, convenience or fun to their professional work day.

 Tip #9: Gift cards are a safe choice.

 You can’t go wrong with all-purpose gift cards as a way to recognize employees on almost any day.
 Gift cards are the top choice of employees of all ages and genders, although particularly so for women over 40.